aaldkheel/ABDULRAHMAN-REPOSITORY/README.md

 Sample for initiating a new repository .

-Here a breif description about the version control ..
+Here a brief description of the version control ..

 Version Control is Type of control and management of modification to documents, applications or any kind of collection of information.
 So , it allows a developer to keep their codes and files in different versions and prevent the developer on overwriting the other developer’s changes.
 In fact , in the development environment, the chance of code changing is high so we need to ensure that there should be a change management to prevent the code overwrite.
 In addition, the importance of version control concept implies allowing the developers and the contributors to stay up to date with their code updating or their changes when they add new features .